The interview provides you the opportunity to sell your qualifications and abilities to the employer.

 Be sure to confirm the date, time and location ahead of time.
 Job interviews last varying lengths of time, so ask the employer how long to expect to be on-site and if you will be taking a walking tour so you can dress appropriately.

-Complete a Mock Interview with Career Services
+Complete a Mock Interview with Career & Professional Development

 Have thorough knowledge of yourself.
 Review your resume and familiarize yourself with everything you have done.
 Analyze your strengths and weaknesses especially as they relate to anticipated questions such as “Tell me about yourself?” and “What would you like to be doing five years from now?”